Ruben12gg/Anicards-App/README.md

 - Check your profile data (such as animes added to collections in total, collections...).
 > Consumes data from an API and makes use of Firebase for the database.

-It was developed natively for Android, compatible from Android 5.0.0 and beyond.
+It was developed natively for Android, writen in Java, compatible from Android 5.0.0 and beyond.